Before you begin

 Have a content plan

 Develop a content plan and editorial calendar which highlights key events and activities throughout the year and how your account(s) will get involved in them.
-For example, Victoria Police participated in Back to the Future.
-Similarly, the CFA highlighted a member’s battle with through video to link in with R U Ok Day and Mental Health Week.
+For example, Victoria Police participated in participated in NAIDOC Week celebrations with a video that highlighted the Police Aboriginal Liaison Officer (PALO) program.
+Similarly, the CFA highlighted a member’s battle with depression through video to link in with R U Ok Day and Mental Health Week.

 Capitalise on trending topics